AcodeWang/MultiBarcodeScanner/TFObjectDetection/Project Log.md

 - Export the model graph to .pd and test it

 The TF.saver still cause the problem.
 The model is training but not saved to the model.ckpt.

+### 3.7

+Reinstall the Tensorflow and test the Object Detection with new dataset.
+It finally works!